 has serious difficulties in establishing radio contact, which is apparently caused by on board equipment deficiencies.

-A SITREP should be sent to SSN and distributed to Member States along the planned route, if known, describing the circumstances so that the information can be made available to other Member States.
+A SITREP should be sent to SSN and distributed to Member States along the planned route, if known, and to the flag state (if EU flag vessel) describing the circumstances so that the information can be made available to other Member States.

 Example 4: Minor defects not affecting ship’s safety